kibook/s1kd-tools/tools/s1kd-refs/README.md

 Include the filename of the source object where each reference was found, and display the line number where the reference occurs in the source file after its filename.

--m, --strict-match
-Be more strict when matching codes of CSDB objects to filenames.
-By default, the name of a file (minus the extension) only needs to start with the code to be matched.
-When this option is specified, the name must match the code exactly.

 -o, --output-valid
 Output valid CSDB objects to stdout.